WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 75%     38.230000    7.207500    2.625000    3.00000   276.000000     395.500000
 max     80.250000   28.000000   28.500000   67.00000  2000.000000  100000.000000
 ```
 The above summary statistics have been automatically limited to those columns pertaining to numerical features.
 Furthermore, the ```count``` field reveals that columns A2 and A14 do not include all 690 rows of the dataset.
-As indicated by the ```missing_values``` column in the table returned by ```credit_approval.variables``` , this means that some entries from features A2 and A14 are missing (along with columns A1, A4, A5, A6 and A7).
+As indicated by the ```missing_values``` column in the table returned by ```credit_approval.variables``` , this means that some entries from features A2 and A14 are missing (along with columns A1, A4, A5, A6 and A7) and will require imputation.
 We also see how the values in column A15 are several orders of magnitude greater than those of the other numerical columns, suggesting we apply feature scaling techniques to the data.
 This will be addressed in further detail later on in the project.

-We now generate the boxplots corresponding to features A2, A3, A8, A11, A14 and A15 in order to visually aid the summary statistics generated above.
-Moreover, this enables us to observe any outliers within the numerical features of the dataset, which is a significant task when intrepreting the dataset and staging it for preprocessing.
-Before doing so however, we quickly discuss the two main approaches towards the management of outliers and their underlying caveats.
-The first approach involves removing any outliers before splitting the data into its training and testing sets.
-This ensures consistency throughout the entire dataset as their removal would adjust the means and variances of the numerical features, thereby affecting any imputation methods applied later on.
-While their exclusion would positively influence the robustness of the ML model, we can no longer assess its performance with anomalous values that would simulate fringe cases in practice.
-Meanwhile, the second approach involves removing any outliers after splitting the data.
-In this case, outliers are removed only from the training set in order to reduce any skewed analyses or inaccuracies in the model, while those within the testing set are preserved to give better insight to its performance.
-Consequently, the means and variances corresponding to the training set may not accurately reflect what could otherwise be considered their 'true' values, and would influence the statistics used to train the model.
-Thus, the decision to remove outliers from any dataset, whether before or after splitting, is typically context dependent and generally left to the analyst's discretion.
-In our case, we will inspect the numerical features for any outliers before moving to the data preprocessing stage.
-First, we extract the 'targets' and 'features' variables from ```credit_df```:
+Before preprocessing the data to impute any missing values and perform feature scaling, we conclude our initial exploration by examining the histograms of these numerical features.
+While this is normally performed after preprocessing to obtain a more accurate interpretation, an early examination helps build familiarity with the data and can provide general insights to their distributions.
+Moreover, this allows us to make early inferences about the existence of any outliers.
+We first extract the 'targets' and 'features' variables from ```credit_df```:
 ```python
 # Extract targets
 y = credit_df['A16']
 # Extract features
 Xfeatures = credit_df.drop(['A16'], axis = 1)
 ```
-Now, generate histograms for the numerical features comprising the ```Xfeatures``` dataframe.
+Now, we generate the corresponding histograms for those numerical features comprising the ```Xfeatures``` dataframe.
 To generalise our implementation for scalability, we create a module called ```CCASubs``` and within it, develop a function to automatically extract the column header names for those categorical and numerical features.
 ```python
 ## EXTRACTS HEADER NAMES OF CATEGORICAL AND NUMERICAL COLUMNS IN DATAFRAME
 ## INPUTS: